 A trust is a legal entity that holds property for the benefit of others and managed by a trustee.
 The property rights are bifurcated: the trustee holds legal title to the property while the beneficiaries of the trust hold equitable title.

 Trusts have 4 components: settlor, trustee, beneficiaries, and property.
 The settlor (aka grantor, trustor) creates the trust.
 The trustee manages the trust, and the beneficiaries receive the benefit of the trust.
 Unless it is a charitable trust, the beneficiaries must be ascertainable, because only they have standing to enforce the terms of the trust or to enforce the fiduciary duty required of the trustee.

 Often, the settlor and the trustee is the same person, and sometimes that person is also the beneficiary!
 However, the settlor cannot be the sole beneficiary—otherwise the trust would serve no purpose.
 In such a case, the legal and equitable title to the property is said to merge—hence, there is no bifurcation of the property interest and, hence, no distinction between the settlor's property and the property of the trust.

 There must be beneficiaries, because it is the beneficiaries who enforce the terms of the trust and for whom the trustee manages the property.
 Therefore, pets cannot be beneficiaries.
 Although they may benefit from an honorary trust, they are not legal beneficiaries since they cannot enforce the terms of the trust.

-The property held by the trust is called the trust res (aka trust corpus, trust principal).
+The property held by the trust is called the trust principal (aka trust corpus, trust res).
 The trust can only exist if it has property, since if it holds no property, it serves no purpose.